ChanchitoFinance/ChanchitoDocumentation/docs/projects/mvo/general/Project-Specification-Document.md

 # **2.3 Why the Gap Exists**

-Existing tools were built for **products**, not for **people discovering, sharing, and validating ideas socially**.
+Existing tools were built for **products** and **enterprise workflows**, not for **people discovering, sharing, and validating ideas socially** or **teams making fast, data-driven decisions**.

+## **2.3.1 Fragmentation Problem**

+The market is fragmented across multiple categories:
+* **Internal decision tools** (Productboard, Aha!) focus on product management workflows but lack external validation
+* **External validation tools** (PickFu, SurveyMonkey) provide research capabilities but don't integrate with internal decision processes
+* **Feedback boards** (Canny, UserVoice) capture customer input but don't support decision-making workflows
+* **Social idea platforms** (Kern.al) enable sharing but lack structured validation and decision support

+**Result:** Teams must use 5–10 different tools, each with different mental models, creating workflow friction and data silos.

+## **2.3.2 Decision-Centric Gap**

-They optimize for:
+Existing tools optimize for:

-* Enterprise workflows
-* Structured feedback pipelines
+* Enterprise workflows and structured feedback pipelines
-* Dedicated research teams
+* Dedicated research teams and isolated customer bases
-* Isolated customer bases
+* Product management processes (roadmaps, backlogs, releases)
+* Long-term planning cycles

 But *not* for:

+* **Decisions as first-class objects** – Most tools treat ideas/features as the primary entity, not the decisions behind them
+* **Assumption tracking** – No systematic way to capture and validate assumptions before committing
+* **Decision learning loops** – No mechanism to compare expected vs actual outcomes and learn from decisions
+* **Fast validation cycles** – Tools are built for quarterly planning, not 24–72 hour decision cycles
+* **Founder/early-stage fit** – Most tools assume dedicated PM teams and enterprise budgets

+## **2.3.3 Social & Discovery Gap**

+Existing tools also fail to address:

 * Casual users expressing opinions
 * Continuous browsing and exploration